Why You Must Let Him Come to You after a Breakup

 Now, all of this is going to be hard!
 You’re gonna feel like you’re turning into a pile of mush, no problem!
 It’s normal, and this is just part of a bigger strategy to work through your breakup recovery.

-The trick is not to let him see you sweat!
+The trick is not to let him see you sweat and to stop thinking about contacting him.

 If none of this sounds familiar, it means you’re not there yet.
 Normally women start to text and try to convince their EX that the two of them belong together.
 They tell their EX how much they love them and reminisce about old memories.
 And, I’ll be honest with you, 🙋🏿 I am guilty of all of the above.